tabreturn/tabreturn.github.io/_posts/2018-06-20-processing.py_in_ten_lessons--02-_bezier,_catmull,_and_rom_walk_into_a_bar.md

 ### Concatenation and Formatting

-To *concatenate* means to connect or link in a series or chain.
 The `+` operator performs arithmetic addition on numbers (integers and floats).
-However, it becomes a concatenation operator when provided string operands.
+However, it becomes a concatenation operator when provided string operands. *Concatenate* means to connect or link in a series or chain.
+Try this example:

 {% highlight py %}
 ...